Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 14. Microwave Popcorn

-Buying popcorn kernels is much cheaper than microwave popcorn these days.
-There’s nothing like the real thing when it comes to flavor either, and microwave popcorn just doesn’t cut it.
+Buying popcorn kernels is often more cost-effective than purchasing microwave popcorn these days.
+There’s nothing like the real thing when it comes to flavor, either, and microwave popcorn just doesn’t cut it.

 a bottle of starbucks caramel macchiato coffee creamer